Panhandle Disaster Relief Fund

 Community LeadershipHealthy Communities of Brownsville, Inc. (Brownsville)

-Social InnovatorGordon V. Hartman (City)
+Social InnovatorGordon V. Hartman (San Antonio)

 AmeriCorps State-National “Getting Things Done”Kristen Aaltonen (Austin)